 Background and Details

 - About GGVideos – how it arose in response to today’s dearth of how-to-garden shows on TV, and complaints about bad gardening information on the Internet.
-Also, GGVideos’ mission, action plan and money matters.
+Learn about GGVideos’ mission, action plan and finances.

 - Who We Are – the Editors and Advisory Team behind GGVideos.